SanPen/GridCal/doc/md_source/power_flow.md

 - **Retry with other methods is failed**:
     This option tries other numerical solvers to try to find a power flow solution.
     This option is relevant because different numerical algorithms may be more suited to certain grid configurations.
-    In general the Newton-Raphson implementation in GridCal includes back-tracing and other innovations that make it a very competitive method to consider by default.
+    In general the Newton-Raphson implementation in VeraGrid includes back-tracing and other innovations that make it a very competitive method to consider by default.

 - **Use initial guess**: In the buses there are two properties `Vm0`and `Va0` both serve to